How to Scale Your Team Without Breaking Your Culture or Productivity

 Probably not.
 In fact, you’re likely contributing to a culture of stress, late nights and context switching, all while now asking your team to interview and train new people.

-This diagram helps to visualise the productivity lag in action, and shows why it’s so challenging to scale while hitting new contractual requirements, deadlines, targets, and milestones that justify the growth.
+This diagram demonstrates the productivity lag in action, and shows why it’s so challenging to scale while hitting new contractual requirements, deadlines, targets, and milestones that justify the growth.

 Hiring too fast versus not hiring enough